* Dollar/yen slips 0.3 pct on North Korea

 The yen tends to be bought back at times of heightened global uncertainty because of expectations Japanese investors may repatriate their foreign investment, despite the country's proximity to North Korea.

-The Pentagon condemned the missile test and said it was prepared to defend the United States and its allies against the growing threat from North Korea.
+The Pentagon condemned the missile test and said it was prepared to defend the United States and its allies, while South Korea's defence minister said he sees a high possibility of a nuclear test by North Korea.

 The Canadian dollar also held firm, trading at C$1.2934 per dollar after having hit a 10-month high of C$1.2912 to the dollar on Tuesday.